When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Transport: $5-$10

 Despite the Balkans receiving more attention than ever from tourists, Bosnia & Herzegovina remains one of the most underrated gems of the region.
-And that’s truly a shame considering its cultural diversity, untouched natural scenery and charming villages.
-Since its one of the cheapest countries to visit in Europe, a trip to Bosnia & Herzegovina might be the continent’s greatest bargain.
+And thatโs truly a shame considering its cultural diversity, untouched natural scenery, and charming villages.

 - Explore the enchanting waterfalls of Una National Park